So Harcourts can’t be trusted with your data!

 He has denied leaking it directly to Labour.
 But there is proof he leaked it to others.
 One News reported:

-Barfoot and Thompson managing director Peter Thompson yesterday announced that following an internal investigation the company has terminated the contract of a staff member has breached its policies, resulting in the disclosure of confidential information.
+Barfoot and Thompson managing director Peter Thompson yesterday announced that following an internal investigation the company has terminated the contract of a staff member who has breached its policies, resulting in the disclosure of confidential information.

 Mr Thompson said confidential data was sent “by the identified internal source to a number of individuals including the media and political figures.
 However this does not include direct contact with the Labour Party”.